HarrisonAllen/pebble-gbc-graphics/README.md

 # Introduction
 This library allows you to create graphics for your watchface, app, or game (almost) exactly like the Game Boy Color renders them.
 However, these rendering techniques are wrapped into an easy to use library.
 It is compatible with all Pebbles, but Aplite (Pebble Classic and Pebble Steel) has a much smaller RAM than the others, meaning you can only really use 1 VRAM bank with it.

-### In This Repo
+## In This Repo
 * [Starter Project](https://github.com/HarrisonAllen/pebble-gbc-graphics/tree/main/starter-project) - App - pebble-gbc-graphics v1.2.0
     * A barebones implementation of the graphics library, you can use this as a template!
     * ![Starter Project](https://raw.githubusercontent.com/HarrisonAllen/pebble-gbc-graphics/main/assets/readme_resources/StarterProject.png) ![Starter Project - bw](https://raw.githubusercontent.com/HarrisonAllen/pebble-gbc-graphics/main/assets/readme_resources/StarterProject-bw.png)
 * [Tiny Pilot](https://github.com/HarrisonAllen/pebble-gbc-graphics/tree/main/tiny-pilot) - App - pebble-gbc-graphics v1.2.0
-    * A well-documented, full game that demonstrate most of the features in the library
+    * A well-documented, full game that demonstrates most of the features in the library
     * ![Tiny Pilot](https://raw.githubusercontent.com/HarrisonAllen/pebble-gbc-graphics/main/assets/readme_resources/TinyPilot.png) ![Tiny Pilot - bw](https://raw.githubusercontent.com/HarrisonAllen/pebble-gbc-graphics/main/assets/readme_resources/TinyPilot-bw.png)

-### Other Projects
+## Other Projects
 * [Pebblemon](https://github.com/HarrisonAllen/pebble-gbc-graphics-demo/tree/master/pebblemon) - App - pebble-gbc-graphics v1.0.0
     * ![Pebblemon](https://raw.githubusercontent.com/HarrisonAllen/pebble-gbc-graphics/main/assets/readme_resources/Pebblemon.png) ![Pebblemon - bw](https://raw.githubusercontent.com/HarrisonAllen/pebble-gbc-graphics/main/assets/readme_resources/Pebblemon-bw.png)
     * A mini Pokemon adventure that does some very complex things with the engine, but isn't as easy to understand or reverse engineer.